Azure/intelligent-app-workshop/docs/index.md

 # Home

 Inspired by Github Copilot's impact on developer productivity, this experiential workshop is designed to demonstrate how you can infuse similar intelligence and product experience into traditional software systems.
-Using [Microsoft's Copilot stack](https://learn.microsoft.com/en-us/semantic-kernel/overview/#semantic-kernel-is-at-the-center-of-the-copilot-stack) and practical [use cases](https://iappwksp.com/wksp/05-use-cases/#use-cases), this workshop will guide you in envisioning and creating intelligent systems that integrate foundation models throughout all stages of application development - from design and user experience to deployment.
+Using [Microsoft's Copilot stack](https://learn.microsoft.com/en-us/semantic-kernel/overview/#semantic-kernel-is-at-the-center-of-the-copilot-stack) and practical [use cases](https://iappwksp.com/wksp/05-use-cases/#use-cases), this workshop will guide you in envisioning and creating intelligent systems that integrate foundation models throughout all stages of application development - from design and user experience to deployment, resulting in improved prodcutvity and hyper-personalized product experiences.

 [Sign up for updates](https://forms.office.com/r/rLds2s8RH1){ :target="_blank" .md-button .md-button--primary }